WordPress Core Update is Not Possible – Update WordPress Automatically & Manually | GoDaddy Issue

 If you use a staging site and only the staging site does not show the WordPress update notification, make sure that you rename the mu-plugin on the staging site and not the one on the live site!

 (It may also be possible that your hosting provider added another service must-use plugin.
-So please make a backup of that plugin folder and then rename it as well)
+So please make a backup of that plugin folder and then rename it.)

 Go to Dashboard > Updates and start the search for a new WordPress core update again.

-If that still does not show the latest WordPress version, switch to the WordPress default theme and disable all WordPress plugins.
+If that still does not show the latest WordPress version, switch to the WordPress default theme and turn off all WordPress plugins.

 Disable all WordPress Plugins and Switch to the Default Theme

-Click again on and force WordPress to look for the latest WordPress version!
+Click again and force WordPress to look for the latest WordPress version!

 Suppose this does not show the new WordPress version in the updater either.
-In that case, automatic updates are likely disabled in the WordPress config file wp-config.php at all or are generally disabled by your hosting provider.
+In that case, automatic updates are likely turned off in the WordPress config file wp-config.php or are generally disabled by your hosting provider.

 In that case, you will need to update WordPress manually!